BlueSpeedsterYT/RSDKv2-Extended/README.md

-# RSDKv2 Decompilation
+# RSDKv2 Extended Decompilation

-A complete decompilation of the Retro-Sonic Engine v2.
+A complete expanded decompilation of the Retro-Sonic Engine v2, with select additional features from RSDKv3 and RSDKv4.

 Without assets from the Sonic Nexus 2008 demo, this decompilation will not run.
 You can download the game [here](https://info.sonicretro.org/Sonic_Nexus).